 Compression socks are used for many reasons.
-They are worn to increase blood circulation in the legs when traveling, by workers that must stand for long periods of time, and by pregnant women, athletes, and the elderly to treat a medical condition or injury.
-Today's compression socks are styled to wear business suits, casual wear, or work uniforms.
+They are worn to increase blood circulation in the legs when traveling, by workers that must stand for long periods of time, pregnant women, athletes, elderly people treating a medical condition or injury, and those trying to rid themselves of varicose veins.
 But, choosing the best compression socks means considering the length, the comfort, and pressure ratings of the specific compression socks.

 Deep red marks at the knee cuff

 When socks feel too tight and uncomfortable

 The remedy for these symptoms is not to stop wearing compression socks, but to buy a larger size or get more mild compression socks with less graduated pressure where less pressure is applied at the top of the compression stockings.

 According to WebMD, you should not roll down or fold down the top of compression socks.
 They are specifically designed to fit right below the knee cap without cutting off circulation or reducing range of motion.

 When considering maternity compression socks, choose those that are available in different sizes for a better fit.
 This is especially important for women who gain weight during pregnancy and for women who may be on reduced activities while pregnant.
 Graduated compression socks are a great idea.
 Pregnant women should make sure the compression socks they choose don't squeeze the toes.

 Nurses are on their feet constantly, either moving or standing still for long periods of time.
 Here you may want to choose knee-high compression socks that are comfortable enough to be worn for eight or more, while still applying gentle pressure and promoting blood circulation.
 The improved blood flow will keep nurses energized and may prevent the feet from swelling, aching, or simply being tired.
 Nurses can also consider compression sleeves that cover the calf leg only, leaving the feet free.